Go back

 How to Set Up a Call?

 Once you are connected and selected the necessary equipment in the TrueConf settings, you can make a video call.
-During the call, right-click the app and select Full Screen in the pop-up menu to maximize the image.
+During the call, expand the client application to the full screen either by clicking button Simple Guide to 4K Video Conferencing in 2025 3 or pressing the F11 key.

 4K Configuration Case